Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 the board is the construct used to rapresent something that can be interacted with by the players trough placing tokens, claiming cells or other actions. it is globally defined, meaning there is only one instance of the board in the entire game, a board can have attributes.

+a board is a construct that can only be instantiated else it will no be in the game, just like local states

+when defining a board it must have a unique identifier  `board <identfier> {}`

+it contains an associative array called `groups` that contains all the defined groups in the board

+## Defaults
+Both board and group can define a `default` tag that is run after the creation of the object.

+the default object is an effect-like tag that runs on different events based on the construct that defines it.

+for boards and groups it is used to make modifications or manually defining the board/group

 ## Tile
 a tile is a specialized state-like definition trough the **tile** keyword, it can have multiple instances of the same declaration like local states and players.